 A qualified registered nurse or respiratory therapist will be present to monitor patients during sedation.
 The RN or RT responsible for monitoring the patient should have no other duties that would cause the patient to be unattended or compromise continuous monitoring.
-Data to be recorded at appropriate intervals before, during, and after procedure include, but are not necessarily limited to:
+Mandatory data to be recorded at appropriate intervals before, during, and after procedure include, but are not necessarily limited to:

-• Oxygenation status via pulse oximetry.
-Hypoxemia during sedation/analgesia is more likely to be detected by oximetry than by clinical assessment alone.
-However, oximetry is not a substitute for monitoring ventilatory function.
+- Oxygenation status via pulse oximetry Hypoxemia during sedation/analgesia is more likely to be detected by oximetry than by clinical assessment alone.
+However, oximetry is not a substitute for monitoring ventilatory function. - Oxygen amount and delivery nasal cannula or face mask. - Pulmonary ventilation (by observation and/or auscultation) Reduces the risk of adverse outcomes associated with sedation/analgesia drug-induced respiratory depression and airway obstruction.